What is the CTI Concrete System?

-We acid etch and power wash the existing concrete to clean off dirt, remove loose aggregate and open pores.
-Next, a hand toweled skim coat of polymer and Portland cement is applied to the surface as thinly as possible.
+We will grind the substrate and clean to make sure the concrete pours are open and ready to absorb the coating.
+Next, a hand troweled skim coat of polymer and Portland cement is applied to the surface as thinly as possible.
 This allows the maximum absorption of the polymer into the existing concrete rather that building up the existing surface.
 When the polymer dries, it becomes a part of the existing concrete.
 Because polymer is absorbed and dries as a part of the old surface, the polymer strengthens and makes dense the existing concrete, as the new application and old surface become an integrated piece.

 How thick is it applied?

 The thinner we can apply the mixture the better, Usually between 3/32″ to 1/8″.
 We are more interested in getting the polymer to penetrate the existing concrete than building the existing higher.
 The skim coat can be applied up to 2″ thick to fill in low areas, level areas and fill holes.
 Areas that require more than 2″ filling will be filled with a Portland cement gravel mix over a coat of epoxy prior to the skim coat being applied.

 Will my concrete still heave in the winter?

 We can not eliminate the heaving of concrete.
 However, once existing concrete is resurfaced with the CTI Concrete System, the surface will be denser and less porous.
 Less water will be retained by the concrete and therefore, lessen the effects of freeze/thaw cycles.

 Will the cold weather affect the CTI System?